softika/gopherizer/README.md

 or run `go ./... -run <test-name>` to run specific unit test.

 By default `make test` will run the tests in parallel n-times.
-You can also do this manually by running `go test ./... -parallel -count=5`
+You can also do this manually by running: `go test ./... -parallel -count=5`

 ## MakeFile